zahoor-khan178/Budget-Tracker-Application/README.md

 # Budget Tracker Application

 This is a full-stack budget tracker application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It allows users to track their income and expenses, providing a clear overview of their financial situation.
+This project leverages JWTs for secure authentication and authorization.

 ## Features